 3.1 Summary of stakeholder engagement done during project preparation

 The speed and urgency with which this project has been developed to meet the growing threat of COVID-19 in the country (combined with State of Emergency and the government restrictions on gatherings of people) has limited the project’s ability to develop a complete SEP before approval of the project by the World Bank.
 The initial SEP was developed and disclosed prior to project appraisal, as the starting point of an iterative process to develop a more comprehensive stakeholder engagement strategy and plan.
 The World Bank team, including Country Management Unit representatives of the World Bank office in Tbilisi, held a series of on-line meetings with the Government aimed at discussing the impact of the pandemic to the social sectors and economy and how the World Bank can help government in responding to the pandemic.
 The government sought the World Bank’s assistance in coping with the pandemic i.e. strengthening the public health sector preparedness and the social safety net response to the crisis.
 After these initial meetings the World Bank team had follow up meetings with the Ministry of Finance and the MoIHLSA, to discuss the scope of the operation.
 The World Bank and Government preparation teams received regular updates about the conclusions of the donor coordination meetings regarding the pandemic.

+Communication Action Plan for Introduction of COVID-19 vaccine in Georgia (Appendix 3) was developed separately by NCDC as a part of the COVID 19 Vaccine Deployment Plan for GeorgiaThe main goal of the communication plan is to increase confidence, acceptance and demand for a COVID-19 vaccine using the approaches such as advocacy, communication, social mobilization, risk and safety issues communication, community and involvement, training, and crisis communication.
+The Plan was communicated with governmental entities involved in its implementation on January 16, 2021.
+COVID 19 Vaccine Deployment Plan for Georgia was approved by the Governmental Resolution #67 as of January 21, 2021.
+Implementation of the Communication Action Plan for Introduction of COVID-19 vaccine in Georgia will be carried out separately from this current SEP, but this SEP implementation will rely on and coordinate with the activities under the Communication Action Plan Implementation, which will be implemented by various government entities that are not implementing agencies under this Project.

 3.2 Summary of stakeholder engagement during initial project implementation